particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Device Restore DFU fix 2025-02-29

+On Gen 3 devices, Device Restore DFU would sometimes not restore the bootloader when the target Device OS version was 5.3.0 or later.

 ### Datasheet carrier fix 2025-02-24

 In the lists of supported countries and technologies (2G, 3G, Cat1, M1) in the datasheets, corrected a problem where technologies